Creating a Stormwater Utility

 Will there be a tax credit for rain catchment system?

-Hahaha asked over 2 years ago
+Hahaha asked about 3 years ago

 Yes, a rain barrel or cistern that collects runoff from roof surfaces can qualify for a credit that would reduce the stormwater utility fee.
 Rain barrels are inexpensive to construct and can be ideal for smaller roof areas, like those found on residential properties.